Learning to Extend Molecular Scaffolds with Structural Motifs: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Michal Pikusa and William Jose Godinez Navarro for training the JT-VAE baseline, and Marwin Segler for feedback on an early draft of this work.
-Moreover, we want to acknowledge the larger team (Hubert Misztela, Jessica Lanini, Megan Stanley, Nikolas Fechner, Richard Lewis and Qurrat Ul Ain) for engaging in helpful discussions.
+We would like to thank Hubert Misztela, Micha\l{} Pikusa and William Jose Godinez Navarro for work on the JT-VAE baseline.
+Moreover, we want to acknowledge the larger team (Ashok Thillaisundaram, Jessica Lanini, Megan Stanley, Nikolas Fechner, Pawe\l{} Czy\.z, Richard Lewis, Sarah Lewis and Qurrat Ul Ain) for engaging in helpful discussions.